 As an early career professional, you may be aware of the outstanding value to be gained from a full-time or part-time MBA.
 What you may not know are the five key steps to take before you apply, and how each may impact your timeline for entering an MBA program.
 Start here.

-2. Register for exams.
-With an understanding of the b-school’s admissions requirements, including Graduate Management Admission Test (GMAT) and Graduate Record Examination (GRE) score policies, it’s never too early to register for the exam.
-In fact, according to the Graduate Management Admission Council (GMAC), you may score higher if you take the exam during, or soon after, your undergraduate years.
+2. Register for exams (or apply for a test waiver).
+With an understanding of the business school’s admissions requirements, including Graduate Management Admission Test (GMAT) and Graduate Record Examination (GRE) score policies, it’s never too early to register for the exam.

-5. Choose the right option for you.
-Following your undergraduate coursework, a full-time MBA program may be your preference; however, there are a number of distinct advantages to earning a part-time MBA, such as the option to take online courses, qualifying for advanced standing (which saves time and money), possible tuition reimbursement from your employer, and the ability to apply what you’re learning in the classroom to your industry immediately.
-(Did you know the BC MBA is a top-ranked part-time program in Boston?)
-Discover which path works for you here.
+However, there are a number of distinct advantages to earning a part-time MBA, such as the option to take online courses, qualifying for advanced standing (which saves time and money), possible tuition reimbursement from your employer, and the ability to apply what you’re learning in the classroom to your industry immediately.